 But kids can get bored with the same type of activity every day.
 It’s up to you as the parent, to offer them a variety of choices that are age-appropriate and fun.

 It is recommended that children ages six and older get 60 minutes of physical activity every day.
 These can be all types of exercise from moderate to vigorous.

 While it’s good to engage in activity that kids are familiar and comfortable with, it’s also good to introduce new forms of exercise that they don’t do as often to give them fresh options.
 These can include dancing, paddle boarding, rock climbing, hiking, rollerblading, tennis, jumping rope or ice skating.
 Your child just might find a new activity that they love and want to do every day.
-For a list of more fun physical activities, check out the book, 303 Kid-Approved Exercises and Active Games from SmartFun Activity Books.
+For a list of more fun physical activities, check out the book, 303 Kid-Approved Exercises and Active Games from SmartFun Activity Books (available on amazon).
 The whole goal of this book is to motivate kids to exercise in a fun way that helps them feel good.

 BREAK IT DOWN

 Adding sixty minutes of exercise every day might seem a bit overwhelming for kids, but it doesn’t have to be done all at once for it to be beneficial.

 You can break down the 60 minutes into shorter blocks of time throughout the day to fit it in and to keep your child’s interest.
 For example, start your day with 10 minutes of brisk walking to school or the bus stop, come home from school and let your kids jump on the trampoline for another 20 minutes.
 Then, take them to soccer practice for 30 minutes.
 And, if your child is active on the playground at school, that counts, too.